getify/Functional-Light-JS/ch2.md

 foo( 1, 2, 3, 4, 5 );	// 1 2 3 [ 4, 5 ]
 ```

-So, if you *really* want to be design a function that can account for an arbitrary number of arguments to be passed in, use `...args` (or whatever name you like) on the end.
+So, if you *really* want to design a function that can account for an arbitrary number of arguments to be passed in, use `...args` (or whatever name you like) on the end.
 Now, you'll have a real, non-deprecated, non-yucky array to access those argument values from.

 Just pay attention to the fact that the value `4` is at position `0` of that `args`, not position `3`.
 And its `length` value won't include those three `1`, `2`, and `3` values.
 Do the math.